Daintree Travel Hints And Visitor Information

 What to bring

 The 'wet season' is from January to April and you will require light rain gear and walking shoes.
 Umbrellas are provided at Red Mill House.
 Mosquito repellent is also advised.
-While wet, it is a fascinating time of year for wildlife and the rainforest.
+While it is wet, it is still a fascinating time of year to visit the Daintree for birds,wildlife and the rainforest.

 The 'dry season' is pleasant with little rain.
 Nights can be cool, so please bring a sweater or wind-proof jacket.
 Walking shoes are also recommended, but sandals are suitable for most outings.